H-1B Visa Attorney

 Helping Qualified Workers Obtain H-1B Visa Entry Into The United States

 A limited number of foreign specialty workers are admitted to the U.S. each year to work on a temporary basis.
-In Southern California, we at the Bolour Immigration Group have helped many temporary workers obtain the visas they need to work here.
-We also help family members of H-1B aliens to be classified under the H-4 category and obtain visas.
+In Southern California, we at the Bolour / Carl Immigration Group have helped many temporary workers obtain the visas they need to work here.
+We also help family members of H-1B foreign workers to be classified under the H-4 category and obtain visas.

 Please contact us to schedule a no-obligation initial consultation to discuss your H-1B worker visa needs.
-You can reach our lawyers at our Los Angeles or Palm Springs offices by phone at 323-857-0034 or send an email by completing our online form.
+Our team of knowledgeable and experienced immigration lawyers is here to answer any questions you may have about obtaining an H-1B non-immigrant worker visa.
+You can reach our lawyers at our Los Angeles, Palm Springs, or Salinas, California offices by calling 866-801-7202 or you can contact us online anytime.